Sahe00/PDF_adjustablePhoneStand/README.md

 Tinkercad sketch of the wiring: https://www.tinkercad.com/things/5m14AujjH7h

 Mechanical parts:
-1. A box containing all the electronics.
-Lasercut object designed using Inkscape.
+1. A box containing all the electronics designed using Inkscape.
+(Lasercut)
-2. U-Shaped part to connect the phone holder and the box.
+2. U-Shaped part connected to the servomotors to adjust the angle of the phone holder.
+(3D printed)
-3. The phone holder.
+3. The phone holder with a hinge.
+(3D printed)